The Leland-Toft optimal capital structure model under Poisson observations: acknowledgements

-\textbf{Acknowledgements.} The authors thank Nan Chen, Sebastian Gryglewicz, and Tak-Yuen Wong for helpful comments and discussions.
+The authors thank the anonymous referees and co-editor for careful reading of the paper and constructive comments and suggestions.
+They also thank Nan Chen, Sebastian Gryglewicz, and Tak-Yuen Wong for helpful comments and discussions.
 K. Yamazaki is supported by MEXT KAKENHI grant no. 17K05377.
 This paper was supported by the National Science Centre under the grant 2016/23/B/HS4/00566 (2017-2020).
 Part of the work was completed while Z. Palmowski was visiting Kansai University and Kyoto University at the invitation of K. Yamazaki.
 Z. Palmowski is very grateful for hospitality provided by Kazutoshi Yamazaki, Kouji Yano and Takashi Kumagai.